 2.28 In general, the Scottish Ministers will work with organisations to manage the payment schedule.

-2.29 The Scottish Ministers have the discretion, from time to time, to give notice to the contributor of a change to the payment schedule, either by increasing or decreasing the amounts of instalments or changing the date upon which any instalment is due (subject always to any cap agreed).
+2.29 The Scottish Ministers have the discretion, from time to time, to give notice to a scheme contributor of a change to the payment schedule, either by increasing or decreasing the amounts of instalments or changing the date upon which any instalment is due (subject always to any cap agreed).

-2.31 If an organisation wishes Ministers to take into account a change of circumstances regarding affordability or sustainability, it must present the Scottish Ministers with robust evidence in that regard.
-Ministers will apply the principles of affordability and sustainably (set out above) in relation to any amendment to the contributions payment schedule.
+2.31 If an organisation wishes the Scottish Ministers to take into account a change of circumstances regarding affordability or sustainability, it must present the Scottish Ministers with robust evidence in that regard.
+The Scottish Ministers will apply the principles of affordability and sustainably (set out above) in relation to any amendment to the contributions payment schedule.

 2.35 Any determinations of redress payments made on or after that date will not be supported by a waiver.
 Any waivers already signed in respect of redress decisions made after that date will be of no effect.
 This means that unfunded waivers with respect to the defaulting organisation will be revoked and rights returned to applicants.

-2.36 The redress scheme is open for applications for an initial period of the later of 5 years from commencement or 2 years after the final report of the Scottish Child Abuse Inquiry, though this period may be extended (see section 31 of the Act).
+2.36 The Scheme is open for applications for an initial period of the later of 5 years from commencement or 2 years after the final report of the Scottish Child Abuse Inquiry, though this period may be extended (see section 31 of the Act).

 2.38 Thus, the final reconciliation of individually assessed payments allocated to a scheme contributor can only be made when Redress Scotland has made full and final decisions regarding all applications.

-2.39 Scheme contributors may therefore have to contribute further sums after the application period of the scheme has closed.
+2.39 Scheme contributors may therefore have to contribute further sums after the application period of the Scheme has closed.
 Likewise, scheme contributors may receive a refund after the application period has ended.
-Further, for the avoidance of doubt, Ministers may retrospectively remove the contributor from the contributor list after the period for applications has closed and after Redress Scotland has ceased decision-making activity.
+Further, for the avoidance of doubt, the Scottish Ministers may retrospectively remove the scheme contributor from the contributor list after the period for applications has closed and after Redress Scotland has ceased decision-making activity.

-Deputy First Minister and Cabinet Secretary for Covid Recovery
+Deputy First Minister and Cabinet Secretary for Finance